bhagvan/algotrading-workshop/0_Setup/README.md

-# Set up your development environment
+# Set up the environment

 **Time to complete:** 5-10 minutes.